vesko-vujovic/vesko-vujovic.github.io/content/posts/event-source-mapping-and-lambda-scaling.md

 # What exactly the Event Source Mapping in Lambda is?

 To be able to consume the data from Kafka, you set up something called an Event Source Mapping (ESM) for your Lambda function.
 This ESM is like a helper that Lambda uses to keep checking Kafka for new messages.
 It can pick out specific messages and group them together before sending them to your Lambda function to process.
-A

 **Think of ESM as a message delivery mediator.**

-It pools and picks up messages from Kafka, bundles them together, and then hands them off to your Lambda function for processing.
-See the image below.
+*It pools and picks up messages from Kafka, bundles them together, and then hands them off to your Lambda function for processing.
+See the image below.*

 ![kafka-event-source](/posts/lambda-event-source/AWS-Lambda-event-source-mapping.png)